Receiving: Validate first, acknowledge quickly

 Throughout this article, we've explored two sides of webhook infrastructure: receiving webhooks from external systems and sending them out.
 The architectural decisions in each direction share a common thread—designing for failure.

 Resilient webhook systems treat sending and receiving as fundamentally different problems.
-Inbound webhooks require defensive validation and timing-safe authentication, while outbound webhooks need intelligent retry logic that distinguishes transient network failures from permanent payload errors.
+Inbound webhooks require defensive validation and timing-safe authentication, while outbound webhooks need intelligent retry logic that distinguishes transient failures (network errors, 5xx) from permanent ones (4xx, bad payloads).
 Building separate controller hierarchies and service objects for each direction keeps these concerns cleanly separated.

 # Receiving: fail fast with explicit validation